The Future of

 Get Involved

-There are many ways to get involved with the The Chicago School community!
+There are many ways to get involved with The Chicago School community!

 Sign up below to get regular updates from The Chicago School with ways to get involved, like invitations to exclusive events, opportunities to meet with faculty and alumni, and more.